dannlbol/mcibersort_scripts/README.md

 **n.cores**: set to >1 to run on multiple cores in parallel using `parallel::mcapply()`

 ### Typical outputs:
-* .txt file of the resulting porportions matrix
+* .txt file of the resulting proportions matrix
 * .txt file of the resulting mixtures

 ### Note on functionality: